Jajopi/ms-pareto-optimization-supplement/README.md

 ## Implementation

-Details about the implementation are provided in separate [README](./kmercamel-pareto/README.md).
+Details about the implementation are linked in separate [README](./kmercamel-pareto/README.md).

 The work was implemented inside a fork of KmerCamel🐫 and then copied over to another fork, which resulted in a weird commit history cor a while.